usdot-jpo-codehub/codehub-api/README.md

 # codehub-api

-This is the backend application-programming interface (API) for the United States Department of Transportation (USDOT) Joint Program Office (JPO) Intelligent Transit Systems (ITS) CodeHub website located at [https://its.dot.gov/code](https://its.dot.gov/code).
+This is the backend application-programming interface (API) for the United States Department of Transportation (U.S. DOT) Joint Program Office (JPO) Intelligent Transit Systems (ITS) CodeHub website located at [https://its.dot.gov/code](https://its.dot.gov/code).

 ## Getting Started